htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

 Reporting Errors and Warnings
 -----------------------------

-:index:`Error and warning syntax;configuration<single: Error and warning syntax;configuration>`
-:index:`Error and warning configuration syntax<single: Error and warning configuration syntax>`
+:index:`Error and warning syntax<single: Error and warning syntax; configuration>` :index:`Error and warning configuration syntax`

 As of version 8.5.7, warning and error messages can be included in HTCondor configuration files.